 The days of simply managing desktop telephones at fixed locations are over.

-Here are five tips to ensure compliance and minimize risk.
+Steps to ensure compliance and minimize risk

 Editor's note: This tip provides no legal guidance.
 We recommend those responsible for 911 location and call routing management consult with appropriate legal counsel to determine their organization's risk and potential liability.

 In the United States, two primary laws govern 911 compliance: Kari's Law and RAY BAUM's Act.